 Two physicists of Austrian origin served as Directors-General of CERN: Victor Weisskopf (1961-1965) and Willibald Jentschke (1971-1975).

-Today, the Institute of High Energy Physics of the Austrian Academy of Sciences is involved in the CMS experiment at the LHC.
-It is responsible for a large part of the CMS trigger system and is participating in the construction of the Inner Silicon Tracker and associated read-out electronics.
+Today, HEPHY is involved in the CMS experiment at the LHC.
+It is responsible for a large part of the CMS trigger system and is participating in the construction of the Inner Silicon Tracker, the High Granularity Calorimeter (HGCAL) and associated read-out electronics.
 The Institute also has specialists in advanced data analysis methods for track and vertex finding.
 The Innsbruck group is participating in the ATLAS experiment, concentrating on developing software for physics analysis.

-This page was last updated on 18 October, 2019
+This page was last updated on 18 December, 2019